geraldcroes/traefik/docs/configuration/tracing.md

 ```

 !!! warning
-    Træfik is only able to send data over compact thrift protocol to the [Jaeger agent](https://www.jaegertracing.io/docs/deployment/#agent).
+    Traefik is only able to send data over compact thrift protocol to the [Jaeger agent](https://www.jaegertracing.io/docs/deployment/#agent).

 ## Zipkin